What is FOGO? Why are we moving to FOGO?

 - Store bins in the shade or out of direct sunlight

-- Put layers of dry materials such as lawn clippings and shredded paper in between layers of kitchen waste to 'soak up' the smell
+- Put layers of dry materials such as lawn clippings and shredded paper in between layers of kitchen waste to absorb any smell

 - Keep food scraps that tend to smell, such as fish bones, wrapped in newspaper in the freezer, until the night before bin collection